-By Antonio Vivaldi
+By Italian Antonio Vivaldi Institute

 Libretto: Giacinto Andrea Cicognini – Giovanni Filippo Apolloni